andresmets/cafeteria-event/README.md

 cafeteria event home task<br/>

 RESTful Spring boot application<br/>
-Simple ui for selling products / prodeucts are displayed with out pagination<br/>
+Simple ui for selling products / products are displayed with out pagination<br/>
 REST services for updating and commiting transactions<br/>
-Spring security layer with basic auth scheme / {noop} passwords as plain text in the database / spring supports encryption that needs to be specified (eg. {bcrypt}passwrord crypted string) PostgreSQL 15 database<br/>
+Spring security layer with basic auth scheme / {noop} passwords as plain text in the database - spring supports encryption that needs to be specified (eg. {bcrypt}passwrord crypted string) PostgreSQL 15 database<br/>
-Swagger ui for testing and documenting the rest services<br/>
+Swagger-ui for testing and documenting the REST services<br/>
 gradle build system<br/>

 #Running the application<br/>